luchonaveiro/dbt-postgres-tutorial/README.md

 - visualize the raw tables in the lineage on dbt Cloud UI

 ### Tests
+The tests are data validations that are performed after the data is loaded to the warehouse.
+On `dbt` there are two types of tests:
 - singular tests:
     - they are defined as a `.sql` file inside the `tests` directory
     - super specific tests that are olny valid for one model in particular